Visiting Oregon Soon? Here are Some Recommendations from a Local

 - The Zipper is in East (NE) Portland on Sandy Boulevard with indoor and outdoor seating.
 If you go on a nice day, get a smores kit from Paydirt and sit by the fire.

-Portland’s New and Best Overall Restaurants
+Portland’s Best Overall Restaurants

 Portland Eater is a great resource for all the newest, hottest and essential restaurants in Portland getting a lot of positive buzz.
 A few of my favorite places off and on the aforementioned lists are listed here.
+Portland is well known for its coffee, beer and donut culture so I listed a few of those places too!

-Just a warning and a few tips: Portlanders love to brunch on Sundays.
+Just a note and a few tips: Portlanders love to brunch on Sundays.
 In addition, most restaurants do not take reservations (no matter what time of day).
 Plan ahead and expect to wait.
 Pick a neighborhood with other things on your "must see" list.
 Then, add your name to the waiting list and go check off those items.

 - Marukin ramen (Japanese)